Open NowMixed

 Who is eligible for the Early Childhood Education and Care (ECEC) Workforce Professional Development – National Child Safety Training Grant?

-• Applicant must be an ECEC service currently approved for and receiving the Child Care Subsidy under Family Assistance Law
+• Applicant must be an ECEC service currently approved for and receiving the Child Care Subsidy (CCS) under Family Assistance Law.

-• Eligible employees must be an Australian citizen, permanent resident, or hold a valid work visa (including student visa) allowing employment in the ECEC sector
+• Each funded employee must be an Australian citizen, permanent resident, or hold a valid work visa (including student visa) allowing employment in the ECEC sector.

-• Eligible employees must be a contact worker or a non-contact worker such as a director or educational leader providing direct support, education, care or supervision for children
+• Each funded employee must be either a contact worker or a non-contact worker such as a director or educational leader providing direct support, education and care, or supervision for children.

-• Eligible employees must have worked more than 40 hours overall in the preceding three months with the service
+• Each funded employee must be a full-time, part-time, or casual employee who has worked more than 40 hours in total in the preceding three months with the service.

-• Ineligible applicants include entities already receiving any Australian state or territory government funding for wage replacement or backfill for the same ECEC employee's training activity
+• Ineligible applicants include entities already receiving any Australian state or territory government funding for wage replacement or backfill for the same employee to complete the same training activity.

 3